mysqljs/mysql/Readme.md

 * `undefined` / `null` are converted to `NULL`

-If you paid attention, you may have noticed that this escaping allows you to do need things like this:
+If you paid attention, you may have noticed that this escaping allows you to do neat things like this:

 ```js
 var post = {id: 1, title: 'Hello MySQL'};